mrVGM/LaserChess/README.md

 # Further improvements

-Some improvements the can be done are:
+Some improvements that can be done are:
 * Adding sound effects and more animations
 * Adding the ability for the players to position their pieces by themselves before the beginning of the game